vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/index.md

 # PowerShell Module for VMware Cloud Foundation Certificate Management

-`VMware.CloudFoundation.CertificateManagement` is a PowerShell module that has been written to support the ability to manage ESXi host certificates across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] instance.
+`VMware.CloudFoundation.CertificateManagement` is a PowerShell module that has been written to support the ability to manage certificates across your [VMware Cloud Foundatiоn][docs-vmware-cloud-foundation] such as:
+* Configuring the Certificate Authority for SDDC Manager.
+* Generating certificate signing requests for a workload domain.
+* Requesting signed-certificates for a workload domain.
+* Installing and replacing CA-signed certificates for a workload domain.
+* Generating certificate signing requests for ESXi hosts.
+* Setting the ESXi Certificate Mode in vCenter Server.
+* Installing and replacing CA-signed certificates for a ESXi hosts.

 [:material-powershell: &nbsp; PowerShell Gallery][psgallery-module-certificate-management]{ .md-button .md-button--primary }